miguelgardepuoc/mic-corporateorganization/README.md

 ## Overview

 The Corporate Organization domain service is a core microservice within the Antharos HR platform ecosystem.
 It manages the company's employees, departments, job titles and user credentials.
-This service is built using Domain-Driven Design (DDD) principles and follows a hexagonal architecture pattern.
+This service is built using Domain-Driven Design (DDD) principles and follows CQRS and hexagonal architecture pattern.

 ## Domain Model